 Alternate put-in for running just the falls (fee required)

 A large granite butte at river right (Eagle Rock) signals the beginning of Long Falls.
 Long Falls is a river-wide feature formed by granite outcroppings that "constrict" the river.
 "Constrict" is in quotes, because the river is still more than 100 yards wide here, so the sheer size and power of it at high flows are nothing short of spectacular.
-A grabby hole forms at river right and seems to be at its grabbiest at around 3000-7000 cfs.
+At medium flows (thousands of cfs), a grabby hole forms at river right at the bottom of the rapid and seems to be at its grabbiest at around 2000-4000 cfs.
 It has caused more than one experienced whitewater kayaker to swim.
-Above 10,000, it is still grabby, but you can at least side-surf out of it.
-At 10,000+ cfs, a huge wave train forms in the center of the river, and some of the reactionaries from this wave train are actually surfable-- if you can get out to them.
-A granite shelf at river right provides good foot access for scouting and running the falls multiple times.
+At higher flows, it starts to flush out and becomes more of a wave-hole (visible on the left in the above video at around 4:09) with a wave train behind it (at 10,000+ cfs, the waves become huge.)
+Another hole forms at river right at the top of the rapid (visible on the left in the above video at around 4:18.)
+This hole has been known to flip and surf playboats at above 10,000 cfs, but it is generally easy to side-surf out of.
+The best play feature is the wave between those two holes.

 At high water, river-wide exposed granite shoals create an almost continuous wave field between here and the takeout, with some catch-on-the-fly play waves.